JohnsonUCSD/cse15l-lab-reports/lab1.md

 - Once you've done that it will now ask for your password, so type the password you created for your course-specific account
 > The password might not look like it is being typed, but it is, so keep trying.

-> If you keep running into trouble and you are sure that you typed in your password correctly, it could be that your password for your course-specific account ahs not updated and you need to wait.
+> If you keep running into trouble and you are sure that you typed in your password correctly, it could be that your password for your course-specific account has not updated and you need to wait.

 6. Once logged in, you will see a message similar to this:

 ![Image](nexon_client_yUyu8J5pYh.png)